 Over the last few weeks at Oasis, we have been having a frank discussion about God and sexuality.
 Why not, God is the one who invented it and the bible isn’t exactly shy or candid about discussing sex.
 For example, Songs of Solomon reads more like a KFC menu with breasts and thighs littering the dialogue between lovers.
 As a Jewish man, you had to be married and of a certain age before these scriptures were allowed to be read.

 God’s not a prude.

 God doesn’t say no to sex or that it’s wrong.
-He invented it, He called it good and told man to have lots of sex with your spouse (Gen 1:28).
+He invented it, He called it good, and told man to have lots of sex with your spouse (Gen 1:28).
 It was God’s great wedding gift to mankind.
-Since the fall (Gen 3) it didn’t take long before this amazing gift begun to be mistreated.
-Like all desires and appetites if not brought under the persons control, they can begin to control the person.
+Since the fall (Gen 3) it didn’t take long before this amazing gift began to be mistreated.
+Like all desires and appetites if not brought under the person's control, they can begin to control the person.

 Ancient Jewish wisdom writings put it this way:

 Like a conquered city with no walls, so is a man who has no self-control.
 Proverbs 25:28

 Our nation's judicial system agrees with both Christians and non-Christians.
 Sexual crimes deserve a fitting judgment.
 We all agree with this because we’d all agree that a sexual crime isn’t just a physical act.
 It’s not just two bodies.
 There is real damage done emotionally and Christians would say, and others agree ‘spiritually’ to the victim as well.